-Catalog contains information on the educational policies and programs of the College, It blished by the Public Pub is published by the Public Relations Office and is available upon request from the Registrar.
+Catalog contains information on the educational policies and programs of the College.
+It is published by the Public Relations Office and is available upon request from the Registrar.

 The Directory is a pictorial handbook of students, faculty members and administrative personnel, with addresses, telephone numbers and other biographical information.
-It is a publication of the Public P. publication of the Public Relations Office.
+It is a publication of the Public Relations Office

-Faith and Mission is a scholarly journal published twice a year by the faculty of heastern that concentrate Southeastern that concentrates on the application of Christian faith to Christian missions and ministry.
-As an aid to not the application of Christian faith to Christian missions and ministry.
-As an aid to persons engaged in Christian ministry, the journal features articles dealing with current theological and the field of with current theological and biblical issues as well as book reviews related to the field of Christian thought and pression of the company of the current thought and pression of the company of the current thought and pression of the current thought and the current the current thought and the current thought and the current that Christian thought and practice.
-Though the editorial board is made up exclusively of Seminary faculty members, the journal often publishes articles written by significant scholars and Christian leaders from around the leaders from around the world.
+Faith and Mission is a scholarly journal published twice a year by the faculty of Southeastern that concentrates on the application of Christian faith to Christian missions and ministry.
+As an aid to persons engaged in Christian ministry, the journal features articles dealing with current theological and biblical issues as well as book reviews related to the field of Christian thought and practice.
+Though the editorial board is made up exclusively of Seminary tian leaders from around the world.
 For subscriptions, contact: Faith & Mission, P.O.
-Box 1889, Wake Forest, NC 27588-1889.
+Box 1889, Wake Forest, NC 27588-1889

-International Student Handbook is published annually by the Dean of Students Office sist international students and in to assist international students in their orientation and adjustment to American culture and in maintaining their visa status.
+International Student Handbook is published annually by the Dean of Students Office to assist international students in their orientation and adjustment to American culture and in maintaining their visa status.

-Student Handbook, a publication of the Dean of Students Office, is designed primarily the benefit of entering students. for the benefit of entering students and contains information pertinent for their orientation.
+Student Handbook, a publication of the Dean of Students Office, is designed primarily for the benefit of entering students and contains information pertinent for their orientation.

-Outlook is a general interest/alumni magazine, published annually by the Public Relations ce.
-Upon request, copies and approximately company.
-Office.
+Outlook is a general interest/alumni magazine, published annually by the Public Relations Office.
 Upon request, copies are sent gratis to alumni, trustees and other friends of the Seminary.

-Olive Press is a news journal, published by the Public Relations office three times annually supplement to the Outlook as a supplement to the Outlook.
+Olive Press is a news journal, published by the Public Relations office two times annually.